River Tips for a Great Adventure

 Upon Arrival at Our River Shop

 Plan to arrive 30 minutes before actually getting on the river.
-This allows time for check in, completing all river_release_form , watching a short safety video, parking in our designated parking area, checking out your gear, and renting any optional equipment.
+This allows time for check in, completing our Liability Release , watching a short safety video, parking in our designated parking area, checking out your gear, and renting any optional equipment.
 These procedures will allow you to depart on time.
 If you arrive later than your scheduled departing time, your trip will be delayed until the next departure time.

 For safety and convenience, please plan to leave your car keys at our River Shop.
 We do not recommend that you take them with you on your river trip.

 Use the following information to help prepare for an enjoyable day on the river.
 Leave all items that you are not taking with you locked in the trunk of your car.
 REMEMBER, everything that you take with you on the river is at risk of getting lost and or wet.

 Bring with you to the River Shop everything you want to take on the river (coolers and larger items going on canoe trips maybe taken directly to the “Paddle House” to load into the River Van).
 Organize yourself to reduce the number of trips you make to your vehicle.

 Restrooms and other facilities are available for you to change clothing, etc.

 Your River Host will serve as your assistant and direct you to the Paddle House where your orientation will begin.
 The River Host will outfit each member of your group with the correct fitting Personal Floatation Device (PFD), equipment and gear.
 You will then be transported to the starting point for your adventure.